Last Updated on September 28, 2023

 Distance: an 8-minute walk

 When you exit the gardens on Boulevard Saint-Michel, follow your route map since you’re only a few minutes walk from the Panthéon, which many travelers bypass if they just have 2 days in Paris.
-But you’re so close to it now it’s well worth seeing, even if for just a short time.
+But you’re so close to it now that it’s well worth seeing, even for a short time.

 The building’s 220-foot-high dome is so extraordinary that Foucault used it to test his famous pendulum, proving the Earth rotates on its axis.